How to Think About Data Structure and Algorithm

 }

-Going further, many graph algorithms are extensions of binary tree algorithms.
+Going further, graph algorithms are also extensions of binary tree algorithms.

-For example, Graph Basics, Cycle Detection and Topological Sort, and Bipartite Graph Check all use the DFS algorithm.
-The Dijkstra Algorithm Template is a modified BFS with an array similar to a dp table.
+For example, Basic Graph Theory, Cycle Detection and Topological Sort, and Bipartite Graph Algorithm use DFS.
+Also, Dijkstra Algorithm Template is an improved version of BFS.

-That's about it.
-At their core, these algorithms are all about brute-forcing through binary (or multi-way) trees.
-If possible, you can prune branches or use memoization to reduce repeated work and improve efficiency.
-That's the main idea.
+To sum up, these algorithms are basically brute-forcing binary (or multiway) trees.
+If you can prune branches or use memoization, you can reduce extra work and improve efficiency.
+That’s the main idea.

 Final Summary

-Many readers ask me what is the right way to practice coding problems.
-I think the right way is to get the result of solving ten problems by doing one, otherwise, with 2000 problems on LeetCode, do you really want to solve them all one by one?
+Many people ask me what is the right way to practice coding problems.
+I think the right way is to solve one problem and learn enough so you get the value of solving ten.
+Otherwise, if there are 2,000 problems on LeetCode, are you planning to finish all of them?

 This is the power of frameworks.
-They help you write correct code even when you are sleepy.
-Even if you haven't learned much before, this way of thinking puts you at a higher level than others.
+It helps you write correct code even when you're tired.
+Even if you haven't learned much, this way of thinking puts you at a higher level.

-Teaching people to fish is better than giving them fish.
-Algorithms are not hard.
-Anyone can learn them well, as long as they want to.
+Teaching someone how to fish is better than giving them a fish.
+Algorithms aren’t really hard.
+If you want to learn, anyone can do it.
 I hope you can develop a systematic way of thinking here, enjoy mastering algorithms, and not be controlled by them.

 Related Problems